 All business have to be flexible to survive the constant flux going on in and around them.
-We all know that change and uncertainty are inevitable on some level, but do we all know how to handle it?
+We all know that change and uncertainty are inevitable on some level, but what is the best way to handle them?

-Some people enjoy a constantly evolving work environment, however not all employees or even leaders share the same levels of enthusiasm.
+Some people enjoy a constantly evolving work environment, however not all employees – or leaders – share the same level of enthusiasm.

-Uncertainty for some can be a nightmare: Routine goes out of the window, jobs can look insecure, familiar faces might be replaced, and as a result of countless similar factors, some employees are left feeling lost at sea with no captain.
+For some employees uncertainty is their worst nightmare: Routine goes out of the window, jobs can look insecure, familiar faces might be replaced, they might have to work remotely and as a result of countless similar factors, some employees are left feeling lost at sea without a captain.

-So, as a business owner, leader or manager, what do you need to do to help your crew get through turbulent times?
+So, as a business owner, leader or manager, what do you need to do to successfully steer your crew through turbulent times?

 1) Start with communication

 Almost every article on employee motivation will tell you to communicate – it’s usually the basis for effective management, and for good reason!
 Communication is crucial during any transitional period, as it helps people to feel like they have a better handle on the situation.
-As the checklist for managing change from CMI says: ‘Communicate as much as you can and as often as possible about what is going on and why’.
+The Change Management Factsheet issued by the CIPD suggest to: ‘Facilitate translation of the overall vision through mass communication, use of relevant techniques, and changes to interactions and entrenched systems’.

 If the future of the company is only discussed in whispers or behind closed doors, even your most relaxed employee is going to start wondering what you’re hiding.
-If this goes on for too long, your workforce begins to feel alienated from management, rumours start to fly and the inevitable happens: People start to leave.
+Particularly in times of turmoil!
+If this situation persists for too long, your workforce will begin to feel alienated from management, rumours will spread and the inevitable happens: People start to leave.

-You need to be as open as possible.
-Of course, every single person in the company doesn’t need to know every single detail, but frequent dialogue about the bigger picture and what that means for your staff is very important if you’re going to make people feel involved and keep them motivated.
+It is therefore imperative that you are as open as possible.
+Of course, it is not necessary for every person in the company to be aware of the minutiae of the organisation, but frequent dialogue about the bigger picture and what that means for your employees is very important in order to make people feel involved and keep them motivated.

 2) Develop an understanding of your employees

-Knowing how people are going to react makes it a lot easier to motivate your staff throughout any transition, which prevents a drop in staff morale.
+Knowing how people are going to react makes it a lot easier to motivate them throughout any transition, which prevents a drop in staff morale.